 Security

 AndSpace is designed to make local terminal work safer and more understandable, but it is not a sandbox.
-These notes explain the current alpha security posture and how to verify downloads.
+These notes explain the current beta security posture and how to verify downloads.

-The current AndSpace public alpha is unsigned prerelease software. macOS may warn that the app cannot be opened normally after download.
+The current AndSpace public beta is unsigned prerelease software. macOS may warn that the app cannot be opened normally after download.

-This warning is expected for the current prerelease alpha.
-You may need to right-click the app and choose Open, or allow it from System Settings -> Privacy & Security after the first blocked launch attempt.
+This warning is expected for the current prerelease beta.
+Allow it from System Settings -> Privacy & Security -> Open Anyway after the first blocked launch attempt.

 Download verification